mohitsinghs/vscode-repo/README.md

 If you want a different approach with more features, you may consider [Project Manager](https://github.com/alefragnani/vscode-project-manager) instead which is excellent.

 For WSL, [repo](https://github.com/mohitsinghs/repo) need to be installed in WSL and does not work properly if PATH is not inherited correctly.
 See mohitsinghs/vscode-repo#2 and mohitsinghs/vscode-repo#4.
-Set `repositories.useBundled` to false to always use binary from PATH.
+Set `repositories.preferBundled` to false to always use binary from PATH.

 ## Commands